grafana/Grafana-Alloy-for-Beginners/README.md

 ### Imagine that you are writing a set of to do list for Alloy.
 <img width="724" alt="image" src="https://github.com/user-attachments/assets/3291f527-10f4-48e6-82ad-1bb702814d59" />

-A single task is known as `component` in Alloy.
+A single task is known as a `component` in Alloy.

 These components could be put together in any way to form a complete set of instructions on how to collect, transform, and deliver teletry data.
 These set of instructions are known as `pipeline` in Alloy.